 Can Cats Learn To Understand Us?

 Thankfully, we absolutely can learn to communicate better with cats.
 In fact, we can learn to understand our cats’ meows, too!
 We may not be particularly good at understanding cats, but with patience we can develop a way to understand each other.

 One of the easiest methods to help communicate with a cat is by using clicker training.
 Clicker training involves teaching your cat a one word language that signals that what the cat is doing is going to lead to something they really like.
 Cats, much like humans, are very motivated to do things that get them a reward.
 Clicker training helps them understand what gets them a reward and it can even help them understand a few words if done correctly.

 While that may sound intimidating, basic clicker training is actually pretty straightforward for most basic behaviors.
-Plus, it's much less work than trying to get your cat to do something in a way the cat won't understand.
-I'm available for virtual clicker training sessions, but if you want to try it on your own, a great resource is the Trainable Cat by John Bradshaw and Sarah Ellis.
+Plus, it’s much less work than trying to get your cat to do something in a way the cat won’t understand and it’s really fun.
+I’m available for virtual clicker training sessions, but if you want to try it on your own, a great resource is the Trainable Cat by John Bradshaw and Sarah Ellis.